 About Ed Feng

 I founded The Power Rank in 2008 when I got sick of using my math skills on arcane academic papers that no one will ever read.
-It’s also when I learned that Google’s PageRank technology was based on the same math as my Ph.D.
-This inspired a new method for undertanding sports.
+It’s also when I learned that Google’s PageRank technology was based on the same math as my Ph.D in chemical engineering.
+This inspired a new method for understanding sports.

-- Paul Finebaum, the King of the South, had me on his radio show in January, 2012.
-We discussed the preview of the Alabama versus Notre Dame national championship game.
+- Paul Finebaum, the King of the South, had me on his radio show in January, 2012 to discuss the Alabama versus Notre Dame national championship game.

 - After seeing the interactive March Madness bracket, Amy Nelson from SB Nation did a documentary on my analytics and data visualization.
 The video is about 5 minutes.